EdJb1971/nerf2/architecture.md

 ### 3.1.
 Frontend (UI Layer)

 -   **`App.tsx`**: The root React component.
-It serves as the main application controller, initializing workers, managing application state (images, poses, federated session), and handling user events.
+It serves as the main application controller, initializing workers, managing application state, and handling user events.
+It now includes:
+    -   An automated pose estimation workflow that can be triggered by the user to run a sequential SfM pipeline on all uploaded images.
+    -   A progress indicator for the pose estimation process.
+    -   Camera intrinsics estimation using EXIF data from images (with a fallback to a heuristic), removing previous hardcoded values.
+    -   A corrected NeRF training loop that uses random sampling of images at each iteration, which is a more effective training strategy.
 -   **`components/NeRFRenderer.tsx`**: A Three.js-based component (using `@react-three/fiber`) for rendering the NeRF scene.
 It supports two rendering modes:
     1.  **Progressive Ray Marching**: Communicates with the `NeRFModelWorker` to render the scene.
 It requests low-resolution renders during camera movement and a high-resolution render when idle.
-    2.  **Voxel Grid Rendering**: Uses a pre-computed 3D voxel grid and a custom GLSL shader to render the scene on the GPU, which is significantly faster.
+    2.  **Voxel Grid Rendering**: Uses a pre-computed 3D voxel grid and a custom GLSL shader to render the scene on the GPU.
+The bounding box for this grid is now adaptively calculated based on the estimated camera poses, instead of being hardcoded.
 -   **`components/PhotoGallery.tsx`**: Displays a gallery of user-contributed images stored in the local database.
 -   **Image Ingestion**: The UI allows users to add images via file upload, drag-and-drop, camera capture, and pasting from the clipboard.